shandys2/shandys2/README.md

-### Hi there 👋 In this proflile i will be uploading the projects of the grade I´m currently doing.
+### Hi there 👋 In this proflile i will be uploading the projects of the grade I´m taking.

 - 🌱 My studies: Chef & Web development